Optimistic Rates for Learning with a Smooth Loss: Empirical Risk Minimization with a Smooth Loss

 \subsection{Related Results}

 Rates faster than $1/\sqrt{n}$ have been previously explored under various conditions, including when $L^*$ is small.

 \paragraph{The Finite Dimensional Case}

-Lee et al \cite{LeeBaWi98} showed faster rates for squared loss, exploiting the strong convexity of this loss function, even when $L^*>0$, but only with finite VC-subgraph-dimension.
-Panchenko \cite{Panchenko02} provides fast rate results for general Lipschitz bounded loss functions, still in the finite VC-subgraph-dimension case.
-Bousquet \cite{Bousquet02} provided similar guarantees for linear predictors in Hilbert spaces when the spectrum of the kernel matrix (covariance of $X$) is exponentially decaying, making the situation almost finite dimensional.
+\cite{LeeBaWi98} showed faster rates for squared loss, exploiting the strong convexity of this loss function, even when $L^*>0$, but only with finite VC-subgraph-dimension. \cite{Panchenko02} provides optimistic rate results for general Lipschitz bounded loss functions, still in the finite VC-subgraph-dimension case. \cite{Bousquet02} provided similar guarantees for linear predictors in Hilbert spaces when the spectrum of the kernel matrix (covariance of $X$) is exponentially decaying, making the situation almost finite dimensional.
 All these methods rely on finiteness of effective dimension to provide fast rates.
 In this case, smoothness is not necessary.
-Our method, on the other hand, establishes fast rates, when $L^*=0$, for function classes that do {\em not} have finite VC-subgraph-dimension.
-We show how in this non-parametric case, smoothness is necessary and plays an important role (see also Table \ref{tab:tight}).
+Our method, on the other hand, establishes optimistic rates (and a fast rate when $L^*=0$), for function classes that do {\em not} have finite VC-subgraph-dimension.
+In Section \ref{sec:tight} We show how in the non-parametric case, smoothness is necessary for optimistic rates and how it plays an important role (see also Table \ref{tab:tight}).

 \paragraph{Aggregation}